craigwilliams84/EthereumLeague/README.md

 # EthereumLeague
-A decentralized sports league management application built on top of the Ethereum blockchain.
+A decentralized sports / esports league management application built on top of the Ethereum blockchain.

 ## To run